 Pick up treats in the Distillery District

 The Distillery Historic District charms with its car-free cobblestone streets.
 Must-stops for samples and takeaway treats are the Instagram-worthy Balzac’s coffee roastery or SOMA for bean-to-bar truffles and hot chocolate.
 If it’s 5 o’clock somewhere, pop into Mill Street Brewery or Spirit of York Distillery to slake your thirst.

 Learn about the sustainable food movement

-On Saturdays, the Farmers’ Market takes over the indoor space with locally-made and grown goodness.
+The Farmers’ Market takes over the indoor space on Saturdays with locally made and grown goodness.